nixnerd2038/GameNotes/dr_dekker.md

 	- Claims he wouldn't commit murder because "you'd have to keep doing it"
 - His belief that Dekker's murder got him out of his loop days seems to suggest he may have had other catalytic events that broke his loop days for shorter periods, leading him to commit murder to lengthen his break from them
 - Dr Dekker had phoned Jaya for Nathan's number the day he was murdered.
 Odd.
+- He did get a call from Dr. Dekker
+	- Dr. Dekker inquired about hypnosis
+	- He doesn't remember specifics, but "it must have been good though, that was one of the times I slept through to the next day."
+		- [ ] Did Dr. Dekker hypnotize him during the phone conversation?
+		- [ ] **Did Dr. Dekker purposefully cause his own murder to sow more Chaos, as Psychiatrists are agents of Order (proposed by Alderby in his session tape), by hypnotizing Nathan to kill him?**
+		- [ ] How does this relate to his theory that "[f]or real change you need tragedy...like a murder"
 ### Jaya
 - No evidence yet
+### Dr Dekker
+- Evidence supporting Dr. Dekker played a part in his own "murder" is starting to appear in Act Three in Claire's session linking back to ACt One
+	- Claire states that Dr Dekker believed it was possible to be brought back to life so long as you weren't buried (this is how she willed David back to life)
+	- Bryce, in Act One, says that when he carried Dr Dekker's casket he felt there was no body or a decoy in it
+	- [ ] Could Dr. Dekker have had himself killed so he could ascend to chaos himselef?
+	- [ ] Or ressurect himself for some reason?
+	- Being murdered by another person, theoretically, sows more chaos than suicide as it affects two individuals instead of one